Manohar-Penta/PureCall-Server/README.md

 ## Setup locally:
 - clone this repo and change directory into the folder.
 - Run "npm dev" for development environment.
-- Rum "npm start" for production Environment.
+- Rum "npm build && npm start" for production Environment.